FahrplanDatenGarten/pyhafas/docs/usage/examples.rst

 1. locations + departures
 -------------------------

-The below code gets the departing long distance trains at the station with the best similarity when searching for "Siegburg/Bonn".
+The below code gets the departing long-distance trains at the station with the best similarity when searching for "Siegburg/Bonn".
 Let's get to the parts of the code:

 1. The required classes are imported, a :class:`HafasClient <pyhafas.client.HafasClient>` is created with the :class:`DBProfile <pyhafas.profile.DBProfile>`
 2. **Location-Search**

   1. The :class:`HafasClient <pyhafas.client.HafasClient>` searches for locations with the term "Siegburg/Bonn".
-  2. The best location is chosen from the list (first object in the list is that with highest similarity)
+  2. The best location is chosen from the list (the first object in the list is that with the highest similarity)

 3. The :class:`HafasClient <pyhafas.client.HafasClient>` searches for maximum 2 :term:`trips <leg>`:superscript:`G` with the following criteria: